1938 BUICK SPECIAL

 Performance and Fuel Economy

 It’s not very probable that Buicks like this 40-Series convertible with four doors saw a lot of use among medical professionals.
-The inventory of the 1938 Buick Special included eight different body types and a bare chassis option for custom coachbuilders.
+The inventory of the 1938 Special included eight different body types and a bare chassis option for custom coachbuilders.
 The Specials were powered by a 248-cubic-inch in-line eight-cylinder engine rated for a meager 107 horsepower.
 The Phaeton, which weighed 3,705 pounds and was the heaviest vehicle in the range, did not have a powerful engine.

 Design, Comfort, and Quality

-When it was first introduced, the Series 40 was equipped with an overhead-valve, 257.5 cubic inches Buick Straight-6 engine that generated 80.5 horsepower at 2,800 revolutions per minute (rpm).
-Additionally, 74,257 examples were produced, the highest number of Buicks for the year 1930.
 As a result of the debut of the Marquette Model 30 and Buick’s decision to reposition the Series 50 as the company’s entry-level offering, production of the Series 40 was put on indefinite hold for the 1931 model year.
-In 1935, the model was brought back with a 233.0 cubic inch (3,818 cc) Buick Straight-8 engine that produced 93 horsepower.
-As of this generation, all General Motors automobiles shared a corporate image due to the Art and Color Section, which Harley Earl led.
+In 1935, the model was brought back with a 233.0 cubic inch (3,818 cc) Buick Straight-8.
+As of this generation, all General Motors automobiles shared a corporate image due to the Art and Color Section.
 Additionally, small annual adjustments were added to the appearance to keep it looking current.

 The patent application for “No Draft Individually Controlled Ventilation” was submitted on November 28, 1932, and 1933 was the first year that all General Motors vehicles were equipped with optional vent windows.
 These windows were initially known as “No Draft Individually Controlled Ventilation,” but they were later renamed “Ventiplanes.”
 It was given to the Ternstedt Manufacturing Company, a subsidiary of General Motors that built components for Fisher Body.
 These components were used in the Special when first released in 1935.
 Under the umbrella of the Buick-Oldsmobile-Pontiac Assembly Division, several new production facilities were established all around the United States.